-Tipping is a generous act in the mountains as many local people will get benefited by it.
+Tipping is a generous act in the mountains as many local people will get benefited from it.
 The custom is to tip USD 15 for guides and USD 10 for porters per day, or you can also tip any amount you like.

 Wi-fi Connectivity and Sim-card cost

 You can get wi-fi connectivity at USD 2 on average per hour.
-You could also get a sim card and various mobile data package.
+You could also get a sim card and various mobile data packages.
 The most popular ones are the NTC and Ncell.
 These sim card costs you USD 1 to 2 and a couple of dollars more if you wish to use a data package.